 - Bring your theater or music performances on tour.

-- Adopt a Community: Make "blessing bags" with household and toiletry items needed for low-income residents living below the poverty line.*
+- Make "Blessing Bags" with critical household and toiletry items needed for low-income residents living below the poverty line.
+Download Blessing Bag Flyer here

 - Host a benefit concert at your home or church.